SotoLF/Epitope-Evaluator/README.md

 Epitope Distribution shows:
 1. The distribution of the number of unique epitopes that were predicted to bind to selected MHC alleles within an %rank interval
-2. A heatmap showing the presence of epitopes across different proteins.
+2. A heatmap showing the number of epitopes predicted to bind to each MHC-allele considering different cutoffs.

 To obtain the distribution of epitopes, users should select one or more MHC alleles, set the min %rank and the max%rank to consider a peptide as an epitope, and select the plot type which could be a histogram or cumulative histogram.
 The histogram and cumulative histogram plots show the %rank intervals on the x-axis and the number of epitopes on the y-axis.
 The density is represented with a red line in the histogram plot.
 To show the epitopes present across multiple proteins, users need to indicate a minimum number of proteins in which the epitopes are contained.
 The Shiny app will show a heatmap where the epitopes are on the x-axis while proteins are on the y axis.
 The cells are colored with blue or white indicating the presence or absence of the epitope, respectively.